wyleyr/hankel1867tr/04-II-GeneralTheoryOfForms.md

 $$
 \Theta\{a, \Theta(n, c)\} = \Theta\{\Theta(a,n), c\} = \Theta(a, c)
 $$
-and by the presupposition of one-valuedness
+and by the assumption of one-valuedness
 <span class="numbered" id="p.23eq8" data-label="8">
 \begin{equation}
 \Theta(n, c) = c